irenetrampoline/website/content/_index.md

 <img class="profile-picture" src="irene.jpg">

 I'm a Ph.D. candidate at MIT CSAIL, advised by Professor David Sontag in the Clinical Machine Learning group.
-My research focuses on robust machine learning for real-world problems, particularly when focused on healthcare and fairness.
+My research focuses on robust machine learning for real-world problems, particularly healthcare and fairness.

 You can reach me at iychen [at] mit [dot] edu or on [Twitter](http://www.twitter.com/irenetrampoline).